 (A)The volume of water associated with the residential indoor budget (Rindoor) calculated pursuant to section 967.

-(B) Service area population.
-The service area population shall be the annual value reported to the Board pursuant to Health and Safety code section 116530.
+(B) Residential service area population.
+The residential service area population shall be the annual value reported to the Board pursuant to Health and Safety code section 116530 and California Code of Regulations, title 22, section 64412.

 (C) If the supplier has requested and received approval to include in its objective a budget associated with the evaporative cooler variance pursuant to section 967(b)(2), the following information:

-(i) The volume of water associated with the variance (VEC) calculated pursuant to section 967(c)(1)
+(i) The volume of water associated with the variance (VEC) calculated pursuant to section 967(c)(1).
+This must be calculated and updated annually.

 (ii) The number of evaporative coolers in the service area (NEC)